dhis2/app-runtime/docs/advanced/offline.md

 # Offline tools

 The app platform provides some support for PWA features, including a `manifest.json` file for installability and service worker which can provide offline caching.
 In addition to those features, the app runtime provides support for "cacheable sections", which are sections of an app that can be individually cached on-demand.
 The [`useCacheableSection`](#usecacheablesection-api) hook and the [`CacheableSection`](#cacheablesection-api) component provide the controls for the section and the wrapper for the section, respectively.
+The [`useCachedSections`](#usecachedsections-api) hook returns a list of sections that are stored in the cache and a function that can delete them.

 There is also a [`useOnlineStatus`](#online-status) hook which returns the online or offline status of the client.